School of Human Ecology

-The Business Career Center (BCC) (3290 Grainger Hall; 608-262-2550) provides comprehensive career development programming, advising, and placement assistance.
+The Business Career Center (BCC) (608-262-2550) provides comprehensive career development programming, advising, and placement assistance.
 School of Human Ecology students who are interested in careers in business are eligible to register with the Business Career Center.
 All students are strongly encouraged to register for BuckyNet.

 Educational Portfolios and Career Services (EPCS) (141 Educational Sciences Building, 1025 West Johnson Street; 608-262-1755) may be used by eligible students in the School of Human Ecology.
 EPCS assists students and alumni with career questions and career decisions, providing job search information about teaching; including job vacancy information, resume writing assistance, and a credential (reference) service.
 It is recommended that students register with EPCS at the beginning of the school year in which they expect to enter the job market.

-The Student Academic Affairs and Awards Committee in the School of Human Ecology awards many merit and need-based scholarships each year.
+The Awards Committee in the School of Human Ecology awards many merit and need-based scholarships each year.
 The deadline to apply for scholarships is generally during February each year.
 To be eligible for these awards, scholarship recipients must be registered as full-time SoHE students.
 For further information see SoHE Scholarships.

 School of Human Ecology student organizations include: